Algan1/Sorular/README.md

 7.12 Hash Table: Design and implement a hash table which uses chaining (linked lists) to handle collisions. pg 129

 @@@@@@@@@@@@
+8. Ünite soruları:
+Solutions to Recursion and Dynamic Programming

 8.1 Triple Step: A child is running up a staircase with n steps and can hop either 1 step, 2 steps, or 3 steps at a time.
 Implement a method to count how many possible ways the child can run up the stairs. pg134
+8.1:Bir çocuk, "n" basamaklı bir merdivene çıkar.
+Tek seferde 1 basamak, 2 basamak veya 3 basamak atlayabilir.
+Bu çocuğun kaç farklı yolla merdiveni çıkabileceğini gösteren bir yöntem yazın.
+(Rekürsif mantıkla düşünmüş. Çocuğun son adımının kaçlı olacağını düşünmüş. )

 8.2 Robot in a Grid: Imagine a robot sitting on the upper left corner of grid with r rows and c columns.
 The robot can only move in two directions, right and down, but certain cells are "off limits" such that the robot cannot step on them.
 Design an algorithm to find a path for the robot from the top left to the bottom right. pg735

+8.2:Bir "grid" sol üst köşesinde, "r" satırı ve "c" sütununda bir robot olduğunu varsayın.
+Bu robot sadece sağa ve aşağıya hareket edebilir.
+Ancak robot, bazı hücrelere basamaz.
+Buna göre sağ alt köşeye gidebilecek yolu gösteren bir yöntem yazın.
+-
-8.3 Magic Index: A magic index in an array A[ 1 .•. n-1] is defined to be an index such that A[ i] i.
+8.3 Magic Index: A magic index in an array A[ 1 ... n-1] is defined to be an index such that A[i]= i.
 Given a sorted array of distinct integers, write a method to find a magic index, if one exists, in array A. FOLLOW UP What if the values are not distinct? pg 135

+8.3 Sihirli İndex: Bir Array var. Örnek: Dizi= 1, 4, 13,  3, 6, 7, 5, 11, 32, 9
+Burada: 3 ve 9 sihirli indexe sahiptir. Çünkü Dizi[3]= 3, Dizi[9]= 9

 8.4 Power Set: Write a method to return all subsets of a set. pg135